Ten unconventional things that helped our family this year

 7. Surrogate kinesiology

 Once a month, both girls have a session.
 It helps address stress, hormones and other imbalances.
-For us, it has been another gentle and profound support.
-I also have an individual session once a month to repair and rebalance.
+For us, it has been a gentle and surprisingly profound support.
+I also have a session once a month to repair and rebalance myself.

 8. Family meetings

-Some of the best ideas come from them: a dancing cactus toy as a signal for overwhelm, new screen-time rules, food agreements, chore charts.
+Some of the best ideas come from them: a dancing cactus toy as a signal for overwhelm, new screen time rules, food agreements, chore charts.
 My order-loving daughter often takes notes and designs the systems.
-They get to have a say, and we follow through.
+The other often checks in with everyone’s needs.
+I remind them it is okay not to be in control of everything and that their voice matters.

 9. Screens

-Screen time has always been limited at our place.
-Usually a couple of hours on the weekend at most.
-We are a more flexible now with family shows during the week or an extra movie, but solo gaming or scrolling is still capped.
+Screen time has always been limited at our place, usually a couple of hours on the weekend at most.
+We are more flexible now with family shows during the week or an extra movie, but solo gaming and device use is capped and always early bedtimes with books/quiet play.

 10. Cuddles and sleep

 I cuddle my youngest daughter to sleep every night.
 While I do, I imagine a green light from my heart wrapping around her.
 My breathing slows.
 Then hers does.
-And she falls asleep.
+She falls asleep.
 It calms both of us.

-Alongside all the above tips, this year we tried multiple psychologists, grief counsellors, play therapists, case workers and family support.
-We talked, cried, laughed and cried again.
+Alongside all of this, we tried multiple psychologists, grief counsellors, play therapists and family support.

-Somewhat, but also not for us, as I value their input and them both as individuals and felt that if I took the time to understand WHY they are acting out and work with them on regulation techniques that work for them than that will serve them more in the future than just falling into line now.
+There is truth in clear limits, but not as the whole picture for us.
+I value my girls input and who they are as individuals.
+I felt that if I took the time to understand why they were acting out and worked with them on regulation techniques that fit them, it would serve them more in the long run than simply falling into line now.

 Where we are now